mozilla/ActiveData/docs/ActiveData 190801.md

 * OLTP - fast update data
 * OLAP - fast query data
 * send queries to server, do not pull data to client
+* ML primitives and aggregation primitives and filtering primitives
+* better example of machine learning
+* bounded

+* examples of
+* sql.t.m.o easier to use in code
+* machine compostable language constructes
+*
+*

 ## Data Solution: Typed JSON